Isaiah1001/CNN-Learning-Journey/01_custom_CNN_from_scratch/README.md

 ## Goal

-Before using any pre-trained model, this stage establishes a working understanding of the common CNN pipeline — from raw data ingestion to training loop design — by building everything from scratch
+Before using any pre-trained model, this stage establishes a solid understanding of CNN pipeline — from raw data ingestion to training loop design — by building everything from scratch

 ## What This Stage Covers